Webhook Event Delivery Protocol

 Content-Type | application/json | Always JSON |

-X-Cycles-Signature | sha256=<hex> | HMAC-SHA256 of the raw body using the signing secret.
-Omitted if no signing secret is configured. |
+X-Cycles-Signature | sha256=<hex> | HMAC-SHA256 of the raw body using the subscription signing secret.
+If no secret was provided when the subscription was created, the server-generated secret is used. |

 X-Cycles-Event-Id | evt_abc123... | Unique event ID.
 Use for deduplication. |